Potion/Cinder-poScene/README.md

 !["po::Scene"](images/logo_new.png)

-## ** Repo updates in progress **

 **po::scene** is [Potion's](http://www.potiondesign.com) 2D [Scene Graph](#scenegraph) block for working with layout, animation and interaction of multiple objects and views within [Cinder](http://libcinder.org).
 It is at its most useful when used with applications that contain a large amount of interactive objects with various states and attributes. po::scene is released under the [BSD New License](./LICENSE).

 ## Using this Repo
-When pulling down the repo, `develop` is the latest branch, `master` is stable.
+When pulling down the repo, `develop` is the latest dev branch tested working with Cinder v0.9.1, `master` is stable.
 If you're looking for older versions please checkout the appropriate tags - if you're on an old project with Cinder 0.8.6, you can checkout the `v0.8.6` tag.

 If you have cpp files with the same name as any of the po::scene cpp files, it might compile but fails to link.
 Building po::scene as a library could prevent this.